 What you still need to take into account

-Moreover, you need to keep in mind the visa requirement in India.
+However, you need to keep in mind that there is still a visa requirement for India.
 Each traveller needs to have a valid visa upon arrival.
-To meet the visa requirement, you can use the simplified online application procedure of the India e-visa.
+To meet the visa requirement, you can use the simple online application procedure for the India e-visa.

 Travel to India has become easier, as proof of vaccination or testing is no longer required.On 22 November 2022, most COVID-19 related measures for travel to India were lifted.